Web Services, Service-Oriented Architectures, and Cloud Computing

-This site will help you get started with a service-oriented architecture (SOA) using Web Services.
-It features free articles, services, and product listings that can be used to develop a service-oriented architecture using Web Services.
+This site will help you get started with a service-oriented architecture (SOA) using Web Services and Cloud Computing.
+It features free articles, services, and product listings that can be used to develop a service-oriented architecture using Web Services and Cloud Computing.

 architecture.
 There are over 450 pages of free, online articles on